memintan/CarpetSaleCompany/README.md

 # !!!
-Project has not been completed yet.
+Project has been completed with @Ozzy.
 # CarpetSaleCompany